avarghesein/PyCompilePackage/README.md

 # PyCompilePackage, Advanced Options Explained

 ![](https://github.com/avarghesein/PyCompilePackage/blob/main/Docs/AdvancedOptions.png)

+**Compiling Source Code**:
+By Default Source Python Files will be copied to the package without any pre-compilation.
+This will enable the target package to be run under different versions of python, without any re-packaging.
+However If you would like to copy the pre-compiled (pyc files) version, instead of the original source files (py files), say to hide the source code from the users, use the below Setting

+      "NO_COMPILE" : "NO"

 **Embedding External Dependencies**:
 If you include **requirements.txt** file as an **Internal Resource**, The Builder will copy all mentioned dependencies in the